niner/Inline-Perl5/README.md

 # DESCRIPTION

-Module for executing Perl 5 code and accessing Perl 5 modules from Perl 6.
+Module for executing Perl 5 code and accessing Perl 5 modules from Raku.

 Supports Perl 5 modules including XS modules.
-Allows passing integers, strings, arrays, hashes, code references, file handles and objects between Perl 5 and Perl 6.
-Also supports calling methods on Perl 5 objects from Perl 6 and calling methods on Perl 6 objects from Perl 5 and subclass Perl 5 classes in Perl 6.
+Allows passing integers, strings, arrays, hashes, code references, file handles and objects between Perl 5 and Raku.
+Also supports calling methods on Perl 5 objects from Raku and calling methods on Raku objects from Perl 5 and subclass Perl 5 classes in Raku.

 # HOW DO I?